A Beer Lover’s Guide to the City of Santa Rosa’s 24 craft Breweries

 Santa Rosa is on Hwy 101, 50-miles north of the Golden Gate Bridge.
 The closest airport, STS (Charles M Schulz Sonoma County Airport), has service to and from Dallas, Denver, Las Vegas, Los Angeles, Orange County, Phoenix, Portland, San Diego, Seattle, and beyond.
 Rental cars are available on airport property.
 WEBSITE

 San Francisco and Oakland airports are about 65-miles from Santa Rosa.
+WEBSITE

 Santa Rosa has so much more than beer to offer, it will become your favorite ‘brewery exploring’ spot.
 More information about the region, attractions, eateries, and lodging is available HERE.